BY

 I build things for the web.

 I'm a self-taught software engineer with a passion for building robust applications and tinkering with technology.
-Currently, I'm focused on developing customer-centric web apps at The Ridge and writing blogs to give other self-taught engineers guidance that I wish I had.
+Currently, I'm focused on developing customer-centric web apps at The Ridge and writing blogs to give other aspiring developers the guidance that I wish I had.

 About Me

 Hello!
 My name is Bryan, and I enjoy the creative and systematic process of bringing software to life.
 My interest in web development started when my friend introduced me to a web development Udemy course.
-It was a light-bulb moment that made me realize my passion for building and creating.
+It was a light-bulb moment that helped me connect my passion for building and creating with a career.

 Today, I have the privilege of building and maintaining web technologies at The Ridge.